Seçil Yaylalı

 workshops supported by AsiloBianco, Open Studio Days Galata, arttransponder, Berlin, and Gudran Association for Art and Development, Alexandria

-Mulberry molasses (fruit skin) is a strong, sweet syrup of Middle Anatolia made with organic white mulberry, a very delicate fruit rich in beneficial properties.
-In many villages of the region, its production represents the first collective work of the year that, at the beginning of the summer, brings together all family members.
+Mulberry molasses (fruit skin) is a strong, sweet syrup of Middle Anatolia made with organic white mulberry, a delicate fruit rich in beneficial properties.
+In many villages of the region, its production represents the first collective work of the year that brings together all family members at the beginning of the summer.
 It is handmade and mainly produced for personal use, even though some small farms sell their excess product in small quantities at local markets or online.
 Among its several purposes, mulberry molasses is used to produce layers of molasses that are the base of typical Turkish sweets preparation.

-With Love to Love Seçil Yaylalı produced her versions of mulberry molasses, which integrated to traditional ingredients crusts of lemon and orange, as particular elements of the Mediterranean region.
-The mulberry molasses layers, each differently flavored, were cut with a particular mold to produce sweets in the shape of the Hittite “love/to love” character.
+With Love to Love, Seçil Yaylalı produced her versions of mulberry molasses, which integrated traditional ingredients, such as lemon and orange crusts, as particular elements of the Mediterranean region.
+The mulberry molasses layers, each differently flavoured, were cut with a particular mould to produce sweets shaped by the Hittite “love/to love” character.

 Love to Love candy was designed as a thin and light sweet that people can package, envelope, and send as a present around the world to spread loving messages.

-A Turkish proverb says "tatli yiyelim, tatli konusalim" (“eat sweet and talk sweetly”), expressing the power of sweets to be both an excuse and a means for good communication.
+A Turkish proverb says, "tatli yiyelim, tatli konusalim" (“eat sweet and talk sweetly”), expressing the power of sweets as both an excuse and a means of good communication.

 From the exhibition view in Catalyst, Berlin